Dosage form: tablet

 relieves occasional sleeplessness

-- in children over 12 years of age
+- in children under 12 years of age

 - with any other product containing diphenhydramine, even one used on skin